 A literature review SHOULD:

 Video - What did you find most difficult about doing your literature review?
+View video using Microsoft Stream (link opens in a new window, available for University members only).

 Every literature review is different; how you structure your review will depend on the type of final year project you are writing and what subject you are studying.
 It is a good idea to seek guidance from your supervisor.